olledejong/rp2/three_chamber/README.md

 the folder that holds the video analysis output (ROI Excel, pickle file).
 Lastly, it allows you to select or create a folder the epoch files will be saved to.

+We argued that very short interactions might not elicit very interesting brain activity.
+Hence, we created a setting that indicates how long the interactions with the cups should be at minimum; the *min_event_duration* in [settings_general.py](/settings_general.py).
+We used 1.0 seconds.

+Furthermore, the length of the created epochs is determined by the setting *desired_epoch_length* in [settings_general.py](/settings_general.py).

+Lastly, you can indicate in the same settings file whether you want epochs to overlap using *overlap_epochs* and *epoch_overlap_cutoff*.

+Example: Imagine if you have an epoch of 1.4 seconds, and that your settings are:
+- *min_event_duration* is 1 (second)
+- *desired_epoch_length* is 1 (second)
+- *overlap_epochs* is True
+- *epoch_overlap_cutoff* is 0.5 (fraction, equals 50%)

+Then, the [create_frame_based_epochs.py](../shared/create_frame_based_epochs.py) script would create an overlap of 0.6 seconds, which in theory yields an epoch of 0.0s -> 1.0s, and an epoch of 0.4s -> 1.4s.
+However, this overlap exceeds the maximum epoch overlap (given by *epoch_overlap_cutoff*).
+Hence, this interaction yields one epoch of one second ( 0.0 --> 1.0s ), the rest (0.4s) is discarded.

 The epoch files are saved in the last mentioned folder.

 #### IV.
 Remove package loss epochs manually using MNE